 What should I do first?

-Have a discussion with your College Learning and Teaching Chair, SALT Champion or Line Manager and consider if a direct Swansea Application Route is appropriate for you and what category of Fellowship is most relevant.
+Have a discussion with your College Learning and Teaching Chair, SALT Lead or Line Manager and consider if a direct Swansea Application Route is appropriate for you and what category of Fellowship is most relevant.

 There is a programme of support designed to provide the best support possible for submitting an application to your chosen deadline.